 Main features of the Code

-- The law establishes a new discipline of insolvency professionals.
-These insolvency professionals perform a central role in the corporate insolvency process, including management of the debtor's enterprise as a going concern.
+- The law establishes a new discipline of IPs.
+These IPs perform a central role in the corporate insolvency process, including management of the debtor’s enterprise as a going concern.

 - The Code has designated the NCLT as the adjudicating authority to provide oversight of insolvency cases.